heseltime/heseltime.github.io/pages/rDai.md

 Note how attention is applied in the _LSTM_ context, not the currently predominant Transformer paradigm: It turns out that the concept travels.

 Let's follow this thought to the next post, looking more closely at Attention and this way into talking about Transformers.
-(Coming soon.)
+(Coming soon, _#future-blog-post_.)

 # Taking Symbolic on the Road (with [Wolfram](/wolfram)!)